Too Many Bone Graft Substitutes to Choose From? Why Not Go for the Gold Standard

 Most of the published literature associated with bone graft substitutes has been relatively recent in nature, often authored by surgeons and published in journals with a potential of conflict of interest, and associated with studies of relatively limited surgical application and in many instances having insufficient power of participants to form a statistically significant conclusion.

-Autologous Cancellous Bone Graft Vs. Alternatives: A Comparative Analysis
+Autologous Cancellous Bone Graft Vs. Alternatives

 Autologous Cancellous Bone: